hazymorning/origami/README.md

 # ◪ Origami

-A dashboard built around `paper-buttons-row` with a calm and clean style.

-* Handmade and designed custom cards
-* Primarily for mobile (desktop version is still a WIP)
-* Clean, uncluttered UI with a focus on simplicity
-* Supports light and dark modes
+A dashboard built mostly with `paper-buttons-row`.
+The cards are all handcrafted and are being optimized since several years now.
+The UI is simple but there's quite a few "non obvious" and unique features in there.
+More and more features will follow probably.

 <br>

 > [!NOTE]
-> If you want to use this setup, getting a bit accustomed to the Paper Buttons Row card is recommended.
-Since it essentially acts as an HTML/CSS wrapper, there are practically no limits to how you can customize it for your specific use case.
-You can try using AI for help, but it will probably create a solution that uses multiple times the amount of code needed, so it really pays off to learn how the card works if you care about a somewhat maintainable dashboard.
+> Setting this whole thing up requires a bit of an effort and getting a bit accustomed to the Paper Buttons Row card is recommended.
+Since this card essentially acts as an HTML/CSS wrapper, there are practically no limits to how you can customize it for your specific use case.
+If you use AI in your workflow, be warned that it will probably create a solution that uses multiple times the amount of code needed, so it really pays off to learn how the card actually works (well, if you care about a somewhat maintainable dashboard).
 <br>

 ## About